dpolukhin23081979/qatar-dashboard/README.md

 Full documentation is available in the project Google Drive folder:

-- `Dashboard_Documentation.docx` — deployment, data updates, and GitHub guide
+- `Dashboard: Documentation and Instructions.docx` — deployment, data updates, and GitHub guide
-- `Data_Documentation.docx` — data collection, skill extraction, and pipeline guide
+- `Data: Documentation and Instructions.docx` — data collection, skill extraction, and pipeline guide